D. N. Jackson

-Biography
+Doss Nathan Jackson (July 14, 1895 – November 29, 1968) was a Baptist minister and theologian from the United States.
+He was a chief proponent of the Landmark Movement, which attributes an unbroken continuity and legitimacy to the Baptist churches since Apostolic times.

+Early life and education

 Jackson was the son of James Ferguson and Josephine (Bridges) Jackson and the youngest of twelve children.
 In 1918 he was married to Erma Oretus Gilbert, the daughter of Dr. C. A. Gilbert, The Business Manager of the Baptist Sunday School Committee in Texarkana, Arkansas.
 Dr. and Mrs. Jackson had three children: Dr. Tillman Sherron (T.S.)
 Jackson, Carroll F. Jackson and Mrs. Ermagene (Jean) S.T.
 Sullivan.
+He received a Bachelor of Arts degree from Jacksonville College in 1917.

 His denominational work began in 1918 when, as a 23-year-old pastor, the General Association of Baptists in the United States of America elected him editor-in-chief of the Baptist Sunday School Committee.
 C. A. Gilbert, who became Jackson's father-in-law the same year, was elected business manager at the same meeting.
 A movement began to unify various state and regional associations of missionary Baptists into a national association – a scope which the General Association apparently never enjoyed.
+He later had a LLD degree conferred by the Missionary Baptist College in Sheridan, Arkansas.
+Jackson studied at Moody Bible Institute, Chicago, in 1920–21 and did graduate work at Princeton University in 1925–26.
 The result of the movement was the forming of the American Baptist Association in 1924.
-Jackson served on the committee which drafted the constitution for the new Baptist association.
+He served on the committee which drafted the constitution for the new Baptist association.
 He was the ABA president from 1935 to 1937 and held the position of editor-in-chief from 1924 to 1942.

 Jackson and his then friend Ben M. Bogard claimed that the Darwinian theory of evolution had contributed to the moral decline of the United States and caused discouraged persons to embrace atheism and Bolshevism.
 Accordingly, in 1926, Bogard and Jackson joined to pen Evolution: Unscientific and Unscriptural.
 Bogard and Jackson subsequently broke fellowship when C. A. Gilbert, the chairman of the Missionary Baptist Sunday School Committee, was blamed for a deficit.
 For a decade Bogard tried to remove Jackson's father-in-law as the committee chairman.
 In 1950, Jackson left the Missionary Baptist denomination and started the Baptist Missionary Association of America, formerly the North American Baptist Association.

 Jackson, however, was never the president of the Baptist Missionary Association of America, but he was elected one of two vice-presidents in 1955, and was given the honor of preaching the annual message on two occasions.
 In 1951, Jackson preached the annual message for the association meeting in Laurel, Mississippi, while his friend, Gerald D. Kellar presided.
 Jackson also drafted the original Doctrinal Statement of the association. and served as the first promotional secretary.

-Education

-He received a Bachelor of Arts degree from Jacksonville College in 1917.
-He later studied at Moody Bible Institute, Chicago in 1920–21 and did graduate work at Princeton University in 1925–26.
-Jackson later had a LLD degree conferred by the Missionary Baptist College in Sheridan, Arkansas after which he was known as Dr. Jackson.